 - A constant stream of zone additions and deletions via rndc reconfig could cause increased memory consumption due to delayed cleaning of view memory.
 This has been fixed.
 [GL #3801] - The speed of the message digest algorithms (MD5, SHA-1, SHA-2), and of NSEC3 hashing, has been improved.
-[GL #3795] - Building BIND 9 failed when the --enable-dnsrps switch for ./configure was used.
+[GL #3795] - Pointing parental-agents to a resolver did not work because the RD bit was not set on DS requests.
 This has been fixed.
+[GL #3783] - Building BIND 9 failed when the --enable-dnsrps switch for ./configure was used.
+This has been fixed.
 [GL #3827]

-• There are no new known issues with this release.
+There are no new known issues with this release.
 See above for a list of all known issues affecting this BIND 9 branch.

-- An UPDATE message flood could cause named to exhaust all available memory.
+An UPDATE message flood could cause named to exhaust all available memory.
 This flaw was addressed by adding a new update-quota option that controls the maximum number of outstanding DNS UPDATE messages that named can hold in a queue at any given time (default: 100).
+(CVE-2022-3094)

-(CVE-2022-3094) - ISC would like to thank Rob Schulhof from Infoblox for bringing this vulnerability to our attention.
-[GL #3523] - named could crash with an assertion failure when an RRSIG query was received and stale-answer-client-timeout was set to a non-zero value.
+ISC would like to thank Rob Schulhof from Infoblox for bringing this vulnerability to our attention.
+[GL #3523]

+• named could crash with an assertion failure when an RRSIG query was received and stale-answer-client-timeout was set to a non-zero value.
 This has been fixed.
+(CVE-2022-3736)

-(CVE-2022-3736) - ISC would like to thank Borja Marcos from Sarenet (with assistance by Iratxe Niño from Fundación Sarenet) for bringing this vulnerability to our attention.
-[GL #3622] - named running as a resolver with the stale-answer-client-timeout option set to any value greater than 0 could crash with an assertion failure, when the recursive-clients soft quota was reached.
+ISC would like to thank Borja Marcos from Sarenet (with assistance by Iratxe Niño from Fundación Sarenet) for bringing this vulnerability to our attention.
+[GL #3622]

+• named running as a resolver with the stale-answer-client-timeout option set to any value greater than 0 could crash with an assertion failure, when the recursive-clients soft quota was reached.
 This has been fixed.
 (CVE-2022-3924)